ianmarcinkowski/adk-workshop-july-2025/README.md

 2. Run a basic agent with simple functions as tools
 3. Run an agent with access to a web API
     -  (Optional) Demonstrate Cursor's agent mode to create the API calls for us
+4. Run a workflow agent that demonstrates parallel, sequential workflows

 # Environment Setup